 There is no better way to learn CRYENGINE V core game development principles than by building a working game.
 Our free “Flappy Boid” beginner’s course takes you from zero to a finished game that includes basic animation, physics, lighting, audio, modeling and texturing, game mechanics, particle effects, collisions, score keeping, a basic UI, and exporting to a finished stand-alone build.

-No prior game development experience is needed, although you should have a basic familiarity with the CRYENGINE Editor, which you can acquire quickly by reading our Designer Quick Start.
+No prior game development experience is needed, although you should have a basic familiarity with the CRYENGINE Editor, which you can acquire quickly by watching our introductory video.

 Techniques and tools you’ll learn in this course include how to:

 -Navigate the CRYENGINE interface, Editor, and tool set

 -Work with entities, including rigid bodies, cameras, AI tag points, brushes, particle effects, audio entities, and Designer objects

 -Create and edit materials and textures